Knowledge Base Completion: Baseline strikes back (Again)

-For any {\it multiplicative} method in general, scores for all entities can be computed in parallel,via a simple matrix multiplication, which is both memory and time efficient, thanks to the optimized implementations provided in BLAS libraries.
+\newcite{dettmers2017convolutional} suggested taking one $(s,r)$ pair and scoring it against all $E$ entities $\eo$ in a batch method they called ``1-N scoring'', instead of computing the score of one fact $( \es,\er,\eo )$ at a time, that they called ``1-1 scoring''.
+For any {\it multiplicative} method in general, the score for all entities can be computed in parallel via a simple matrix multiplication, which is both memory and time-efficient, thanks to the optimized implementations provided in BLAS libraries.

-For {\it translation} methods however, such as the recent RotatE, a large intermediate matrix storing the addition results is generated, which makes 1-N scoring difficult to scale without compromising on the training time.
-Roughly speaking, the memory complexity of 1-N scoring for such a model is $O(B \times D \times E)$, where $B$ is the batch size, $D$ is the dimension of embeddings, and $E$ is the total number of entities, compared to $O(BD + DE)$ memory complexity for a \textit{multiplicative} method such as Complex.